 Tips For Choosing Your Dwarf Hamster

 Wondering how to choose a dwarf hamster once you’re at the pet shop?
 Before you visit your nearest pet store, it’s important that you already have everything from the checklist above, so you can keep a dwarf hamster safely.
 Remember not to rush into anything!

-It’s also important to have done your research and chosen a breed that suits your lifestyle.
-Each breed will require a different amount of space, have different temperaments and need different amounts of attention.
+It’s also important to have done your research, choosing a breed that suits your lifestyle.
+Each hamster breed requires a different amount of space, have different temperaments and need different foods/toys.

 Here are some steps to take once you’re ready to pick up your pet!